How Many Attempts to Unlock iPhone? 2026 Guide

 - If Grey (OFF): Your iPhone will simply lock up and demand a connection to a computer (iTunes/Finder) to be restored.
 Your data is still on the device, but it is encrypted and inaccessible until you restore it.

-If you have crossed the line and are permanently locked out, do not panic.
-You have four distinct paths to get back in.
+If your iPhone has been locked after many passcode attempts, don't be nervous.
+You have 6 distinct paths to get back in.
 We have ranked them from "Easiest" to "Most Reliable."

 Since iOS 15.2, Apple has added a "lifeline" feature that allows you to reset your device directly from the lock screen without needing a cable or PC.
 This is the modern way to fix a disabled iPhone.